Minnesota Weather: Record Heat, Near-100 Degree Temperatures This Weekend

 RELATED: NOAA Outlook: Hotter-Than-Average Summer On The Way For Parts Of Minnesota

-Friday morning will start out with temperatures in the 70s, though they will have reached 94 degrees by the day’s end.
-Western Minnesota will see even higher temperatures, with a 101-degree high possible near Fargo.
+By the day’s end, temperatures Friday will reach 95 degrees.
+Western Minnesota will see even higher temperatures, with a 102-degree high possible near Fargo.

-But the real potential for record-breaking heat hits on Saturday, when the high is expected to reach 94 degrees in the Twin Cities.
-The previous record was 92 degrees.
+On Saturday, highs will be 96 degrees in the Twin Cities, which will break the record-high of 92.
+Willmar could see 100 degree temperatures.

+Due to dry conditions, a red flag warning has been expanded for parts of northern Minnesota.
+The National Weather Service is warning residents in Becker, Beltrami, Cass, Clay, Clearwater, Cook, Crow Wing, Hubbard, Itasca, Koochiching, Lake, Lake Of The Woods, Mahnomen, Otter Tail, St. Louis, Wadena, Wilkin, Kittson, Marshall, Norman, Pennington, Polk, Red Lake, and Rosseau counties not to burn anything until 9 p.m.
+Friday.

 🌡🥵 The first weekend of June is comin' in hot!
 Record high temperatures will be in jeopardy Friday and Saturday as temps climb into the low to mid 90s with a run at triple digits possible for western Minnesota.
 Take it easy if you're planning on being outdoors! #mnwx #wiwx pic.twitter.com/rw8i0J5mcb